Selective bulk-boundary correspondence in higher-order topological insulators with anticommuting mirror and chiral symmetries: Summary and outlook

+We have presented concrete models in the BDI class in which breaking anticommuting mirror symmetries, while preserving the chiral symmetry protecting their higher-order topology, yields gap closings in a subset of boundaries with the same orientation.
+These models include the prototypical quadrupole insulator~\cite{Benalcazar_2017a,Benalcazar_2017b,Seradjeh_2008b}, which has been realized experimentally in a variety of artificial platforms~\cite{Serra-Garcia_2018,Peterson_2018,Noh_2018,Imhof_2018,Fan_2019,Mittal_2019,Chen_2020,He_2020} and theoretically predicted in electronic materials ~\cite{Liu_2019,Lee_2020,Xue_2021,Guo_2022,Wang_2025}.
+We extended these results to nonseparable models with diagonal hopping elements and to other codimensions.
+Extensions to other classes and crystalline symmetries are interesting problems for future work.

-Finally, we note that the edge selection mechanism discovered in this work can only operate in higher-order topologies by removing bound states from a subset of edges with codimension $>1$.
+The edge selection mechanism reported in this work can only operate in higher-order topologies by removing bound states from a subset of edges with codimension $>1$.
 For example, breaking the mirror symmetry $m_{jj}$ while preserving the chiral symmetry $c_j$ in $h_j$ results in bulk gap closing, which can only remove bound states in pairs from opposite edges.
 Similarly, the case of breaking (a subset of) diagonal mirror symmetries in our model, which commute with the chiral operator, results in bulk gap closing and cannot, by itself, result in edge selection.

-\mysection{Concluding remarks} We have presented concrete 2d models in which breaking mirror symmetries, while preserving the chiral symmetry protecting their higher-order topology, yields gap closings in a subset of boundaries with the same orientation.
-This selective bulk-boundary correspondence is furnished by a new edge-sensitive topological invariant.
-These models include the prototypical quadrupole insulator, which has been realized experimentally in a variety of platforms~\cite{Serra-Garcia_2018,Peterson_2018,Noh_2018,Imhof_2018,Fan_2019,Mittal_2019,Chen_2020,He_2020}.
-Our results are readily extended to 3d and other codimensions~\cite{Aich_2025b}.
-Extensions to other topological classes and crystalline symmetries are interesting problems for the future.